Onze981/cosmos/OBJECTIVES.md

-# Cosmos Foundation Objectives
+🌐 Cosmos Foundation Objectives
+The Cosmos Foundation is committed to advancing the development, adoption, and decentralization of the Cosmos Network, often referred to as the "Internet of Blockchains."

+1. 🛠️ Protocol Design & Technology Development
-- Design and maintain the free & open-source Cosmos Network protocol and specifications, an architecture for an upgraded global financial system
+Protocol Stewardship: To continuously design, iterate upon, and maintain the free and open-source Cosmos Network protocol and its specifications, establishing the core architecture for a next-generation decentralized global financial system.

-- Develop an open-source implementation of the core components of the Cosmos Network
+Core Implementation: To develop and maintain the open-source reference implementation of the critical components within the Cosmos Network (e.g., Tendermint, Cosmos SDK).

-- Release the first live instance of the Cosmos Hub
+Infrastructure Rollout: To oversee the successful launch and continued maintenance of foundational infrastructure, such as the initial instance of the Cosmos Hub.

-- Distribute the tokens associated with the Cosmos Hub via a crowdfunding event, and oversee management of the raised funds for fulfilling the other objectives
+2. 🌱 Ecosystem Growth & Decentralization
+Financial Oversight & Funding: To manage the funds raised through the initial crowd-funding event for the Cosmos Hub, ensuring responsible allocation to fulfill the Foundation's objectives and supporting sustainable network development.

+Community Engagement & Governance: To facilitate and host community-driven events and forums to motivate essential research, development, and discussions across the entire Cosmos ecosystem.

+Encouraging Competition: To actively encourage and support alternative implementations to the Cosmos Hub (e.g., other specialized Hubs) to foster resilience, innovation, and healthy competition within the broader Cosmos Network.

+3. 🔬 Research, Education, & Adoption
-- R&D in the field of cryptoeconomics; the intersection of cryptography, distributed consensus, and economics
+Advanced R&D: To conduct fundamental Research and Development in Cryptoeconomics, focusing on the intersection of cryptography, distributed consensus mechanisms, and economic incentive design.

-- Education and outreach to increase global adoption of the Cosmos Network by individuals and organizations
+Global Outreach: To execute comprehensive Education and Outreach initiatives aimed at increasing the global adoption of the Cosmos Network by individual developers, corporations, and organizations.

-- Hold community driven events to discuss and motivate research and development in the Cosmos ecosystem

-- Encourage alternatives to the Cosmos Hub and competition within the Cosmos Network